Meet the Buns!

 Bow, aka Bow-Bow Buttons

 Bow may have arrived as a fiber bunny, but she quickly won everyone over with her irresistible charm.
-As our dominant doe, she rules the bunny room with confidence, often seen hanging out with Ringo and expertly swiping treats from the other buns—because why wait your turn when you can hop to the front of the line?
+For a while she ruled the bunny room with a fiesty confidence, often alongside Ringo.
+She also was never one to wait her turn for treats.

 Opal, aka Ope-Oh Buttons.